Legoless/Haystack/Wiki/Workflow.md

   - Beta
 - App Store

+# Project creation

+Project structure is configured in an app called LiftOff.

 ### Testing application schemes

 For testing different application schemes we use an app called: [Launch Center Pro](http://contrast.co/launch-center-pro/) by [Contrast](http://contrast.co), which enables you to store launch schemes and share those via Dropbox.